sonata-nfv/son-tutorials/upb-containernet-emulator-summerschool-demo/README.md

 to validate that we are really using the default OpenStack command line interfaces.

-Then we can view a pre-ddefined OpenStack HEAT template which defines a service with three VNFs:
+Then we can view a pre-defined OpenStack HEAT template which defines a service with three VNFs:

 ```
 mousepad demo/example_heat_service.yml